 Below are a few other ways affiliate programs and referral programs are alike.

 Both programs are based on inviting others to become new customers.
-Whether that invite comes from an existing customer or an affiliate, it naturally involves a level of risk.
+Whether that invite comes from an existing customer or an affiliate, it naturally involves a level of trust.

 Referral programs | Affiliate programs |